umuttkartal/iotech-exercise02/README.md

 You can also use docker-compose run command to run the test and script separately, for example:

-- docker-compose run "image-name" python main.py
+- docker-compose run iotech02 python main.py
-- docker-compose run "image-name" python -m unittest test_02.py
+- docker-compose run iotech02 python -m unittest test_02.py